-261. Designation of Critical Habitat for Threatened Indo-Pacific Reef-Building Corals [0648-BJ52]
+35. Designation of Critical Habitat for Threatened Indo-Pacific Reef-Building Corals [0648-BJ52]

 Legal Authority: 16 U.S.C.
 1531 et seq.
 Abstract: On September 10, 2014, NMFS listed 20 species of reef-building corals as threatened under the Endangered Species Act, 15 in the Indo-Pacific and five in the Caribbean.
 Of the 15 Indo-Pacific species, seven occur in U.S. waters of the Pacific Islands Region, including in American Samoa, Guam, the Commonwealth of the Mariana Islands, and the Pacific Remote Island Areas.
 This proposed rule would designate critical habitat for the seven species in U.S. waters (Acropora globiceps, Acropora jacquelineae, Acropora retusa, Acropora speciosa, Euphyllia paradivisa, Isopora crateriformis, and Seriatopora aculeata).
-A separate proposed rule will designate critical habitat for the listed Caribbean coral species.
+This proposed rule would designate critical habitat for the listed Caribbean coral species.
 The proposed designation may cover coral reef habitat around 13 island or atoll units in the Pacific Islands Region, including three in American Samoa, one in Guam, seven in the Commonwealth of the Mariana Islands, and two in Pacific Remote Island Areas, containing essential features that support reproduction, growth, and survival of the listed coral species.
-NMFS has contacted the Departments of the Navy, Air Force, and

-Army as well as the U.S. Coast Guard requesting information related to potential national security impacts that may result from the critical habitat designation.
+NMFS will coordinate the Departments of the Navy, Air Force, and Army as well as the U.S. Coast Guard to assess any potential national security impacts that may result from the critical habitat designation.
 Based on information provided, we will determine whether to propose to exclude any areas based on national security impacts.

 Action Date FR Cite NPRM NPRM Comment Period End.
 11/27/20 01/26/21 85 FR 76262 NPRM Comment Period Ex- tended.
 12/23/20 85 FR 83899 NPRM Comment Period Ex- tended End.
-02/25/21 Second NPRM Comment Pe- riod Extended.
-02/09/21 86 FR 8749 Second Extended Comment Pe- riod End.
-03/27/21 Third NPRM Comment Pe- riod Extended.
-03/29/21 86 FR 16325 Third NPRM Comment Pe- riod Extended End.
+02/25/21 Second NPRM Comment Period Extended.
+02/09/21 86 FR 8749 Second Extended Comment Pe- riod End 03/27/21 Third NPRM Comment Period Extended.
+03/29/21 86 FR 16325 Third NPRM Comment Period Extended End.
 05/26/21 Second NPRM 06/00/23